YuSugihara/QTL-seq/README.md

 <img src="https://github.com/YuSugihara/QTL-seq/blob/master/images/2_result.png" width=600>

 ## About multiple testing correction
-Now this function is deprecated since v2.2.5.
+This function has been deprecated since v2.2.5.
 We highly recommend running QTL-seq without this function.
 However, if you would like to use this function, you can use it with versions of QTL-seq older than v2.2.5.

-## Built and use your own database for snpEff
+## Build and use your own database for snpEff
 If you want to use your own database for snpEff, you need additional steps.
 Here we assume that you installed QTL-seq via anaconda distribution, creating new environment with `conda create`.